About growth disorders

-The hormones the parathyroid makes tell your body to absorb calcium and to store it in your bones or, alternately, to release calcium from your bones into your bloodstream.
+Parathyroid hormone (the hormone made by the parathyroid glands) tells your body to absorb more calcium.
+It also stimulates the release of calcium from your bones into your bloodstream.
 Hyperparathyroidism causes too much calcium to be pulled out of the bones.
-It is rare in children, but kids may experience worse pain, tiredness, and other symptoms than in adults.
-In hypoparatyroidism, too little calcium exists in the blood for proper functioning, which leads to painful nerve spasms.
-Hyperparathyroidism may appear by itself or as part of DiGeorge syndrome, which also includes heart defects, an underdeveloped or missing thymus, and cleft lip and/or palate.
+It is rare in children, but when it does occur in kids, they may experience worse pain, tiredness, and other symptoms than in adults.
+In hypoparatyroidism, too little parathyroid hormone is produced so the level of calcium in the blood can become too low for proper functioning, which leads to painful nerve spasms and other symptoms.
+Hypoparathyroidism may appear by itself or as part of DiGeorge syndrome, which also includes heart defects, an underdeveloped or missing thymus, and cleft lip and/or palate.

 Calcium and bone problem care at Children’s

 As with every condition, we review your child and family’s medical history and perform a physical exam first.
-Our specialists assess your child’s bone density using our DXA Center (dual-energy x-ray absorptiometry).
+Our specialists may assess your child’s bone density using a DXA scan (dual-energy x-ray absorptiometry).
 We also use blood tests to measure your child’s calcium and hormone levels.
-In consultation with you, we treat hyperparathyroidism by removing the problem tissue.
-Juvenile osteoporosis and Hypoparathyroidism by itself may be treated with calcium supplements and/or injections and Vitamin D. If your child has DiGeorge syndrome, coordination with other programs may be necessary to treat the entire condition and give your child the best outcome.
+In most cases we treat hyperparathyroidism by removing the problem tissue.
+Juvenile osteoporosis and Hypoparathyroidism may be treated with calcium supplements and/or injections as well as with Vitamin D. If your child has DiGeorge syndrome, coordination with other programs may be necessary to treat the entire condition and give your child the best outcome.